Vacharavich/taobin-assignment/README.md

 For SaleSubscriber, I add stockLevel checking before sale event happen to make sure that sale will not occur if the machine stock is not enough to create the transaction.

 I also create test case to cover all scenario that could happen, which cover Note II that given in the instruction.

+To run the project, you can run "npm run dev" and it will run the app.ts, or you can run "npm run test" to run the test suite.